 Case Study · JumpOnion

-A computer-vision + rule-engine system that diagnoses figure-skating jumps — designed, directed, and verified end-to-end.
+An AI system that diagnoses figure-skating jumps — designed, directed, and verified end-to-end.

 DesignedDirected AI buildVerified end-to-end